Woodbine, New South Wales: Demographics

+At the 2021 Australian Bureau of Statistics Census, Woodbine had a population of 2,780.
+62.2% of residents were born in Australia but there were a substantial number of languages other than English spoken, including Arabic (9.8%), Samoan (2.3%), Hindi (2.1%), Bengali (1.6%), and Tagalog (1.5%).
+The most common family composition was a couple with children (49.2%), and the median age for the suburb was 36, with the largest portion age group being 0-4 and 5-9 year-olds (both 7.7%).
+Nearly all the homes in the area were separate houses (93.8%) with the majority (73%) owned outright or with a mortgage.
+About 54% of residents followed a Christian religion.
+Woodbine's median weekly income per household ($1714) was just below the national average ($1746).
+Unemployment in Woodbine (6.2%) was higher than the national average (5.1%) with the most common occupation being Professionals.

-In the 2016 Australian Bureau of Statistics Census, Woodbine had a population of 2,741 people.
-62.6% of residents were Australian born but there were a substantial number of languages other than English spoken including Arabic (8.4%), Hindi (2.9%), Spanish (2%), Samoan (1.5%) and Urdu (1.5%).
-The majority of families were couples with children (49.7%), and the median age for the suburb is 36, with the largest portion age group being infants/toddlers at 7.8%.
-Virtually all the homes in the area were separate houses (95.3%) with the majority (75%) owned outright or under mortgage.
-Approximately 55% of the suburb followed a Christian religion.
-Woodbine matches the national average income per household.
-Within the suburb itself, there were no Housing Commission properties.
-Unemployment in the area (6.6%) was lower than the national average with clerical, sales and service workers the most common occupation.
+At the 2016 Census, Woodbine's population was 2,741.
+62.6% of residents were Australian born but there were a substantial number of languages other than English spoken, including Arabic (8.4%), Hindi (2.9%), Spanish (2%), Samoan (1.5%) and Urdu (1.5%).
+The most common family composition was a couple with children (49.7%), and the median age for the suburb was 36, with the largest portion age group being infants/toddlers (7.8%).
+Nearly all the homes in Woodbine were separate houses (95.3%) with the majority (75%) owned outright or with a mortgage.
+About 55% of residents followed a Christian religion.
+Woodbine matches the national median weekly income per household.
+Within the suburb, there were no Housing Commission properties.
+Unemployment in Woodbine (6.6%) was lower than the national average with clerical, sales and service workers the most common occupation.